playcanvas/developer.playcanvas.com/content/en/tutorials/beginner/basic-audio.md

 ![Pack Explorer][5]

-You should look at the [Pack][3] for this tutorial yourself in the Designer.
+You should look at the [Pack][3] for this tutorial yourself in the Editor.
 The setup is quite simple, pay particular attention to the *audiosource* Components on *Source One* and *Source Two*.
 Also the note, that there is an *audiolistener* Component attached to the *Camera* Entity.

 ## Creating Sources